OrnellaAsp/docs/docsrc/sf.md

 The configuration of the package is managed via Custom Metadata.
 There are two Metadata Types, Asperato Settings and Service Handler.
 The options available for these settings are described below.

+Note that this package is available for: Lightning Enterprise & Lightning Unlimited only.
+For further information please see <https://www.salesforce.com/uk/editions-pricing/sales-cloud/>

 ## Design overview